INNOVATION INNOVATION

 Innovation is a key part of our company strategy.
-Through continuous research and development, we work on advancing technologies, materials, and processes in the field of Multi-Material additive manufacturing.
+Through continuous research and development, we advance MMJ-technology, materials, and processes in the field of multi-material 3D printing and additive manufacturing.

 To achieve this, we actively participate in national and international funding programs.
-In collaboration with research institutions, industry partners, and universities, we develop innovative solutions that bridge the gap between scientific research and industrial application.
+In collaboration with research institutions, industry partners, and universities, we develop innovative solutions that bridge the gap between scientific research and industrial additive manufacturing applications.

 Project Summary